 Nurturing your academic resilience can help you face any challenges or setbacks you encounter during your time at university.
 From receiving a disappointing mark to feeling out of place in your seminars, recognising that you have the potential to succeed despite the adversity you face is paramount.

-With research suggesting a positive correlation between academic resilience and attainment (Cassidy, 2016), you may find it helpful to distinguish whether you have what psychologist Carol Dweck refers to as a ‘growth’ or ‘fixed’ mindset.
-While those with a growth mindset believe that their abilities can develop over time, those with a fixed mindset would instead argue you are destined to a predetermined level of intelligence.
-Read more about these mindsets below…
+With research suggesting a positive correlation between academic resilience and attainment (Cassidy, 2016), you may find it helpful to distinguish whether you have what psychologist Carol Dweck (2012) refers to as a ‘growth’ or ‘fixed’ mindset.

 Fixed Vs Growth Mindset